Best Elden Ring Vagabond build: Weapons, armour sets & stats

 You can level your Dexterity every now and then, but don't dump too many points into it.
 Make sure to put a few points into Intelligence until it hits level 15, and Endurance should be your third primary stat to focus on after your main two are levelled high, and you've reached 15 Intelligence.

-Best equipment for Elden Ring Vagabond build
+Best weapons for a Vagabond build

 Zweihänder